4dn-dcic/fourfront/docs/public/metadata-submission/excel_submission.md

 <span id="preparing-workbook"></span>

 You may notice that in some sheets there are additional commented rows that contain data values.
-These are rows corresponding to items that already exist in the database and can provide you with identifiers that you can reuse in your submission (see [Referencing existing items](#existing-items) below.
+These are rows corresponding to items that already exist in the database and can provide you with identifiers that you can reuse in your submission (see [Referencing existing items](/help/getting-started#referencing-existing-items).
 Only those items that either are associated with your lab or are already released to the public will appear in these commented data rows.
 Your data entry should begin at the first non-commented row.

 ## Preparing Excel Workbooks
 A field can be one of a few different types; string, number/integer, array/list or Item and the type will be indicated in the second row.